Does Journaling Really Help Us Deal With Infertility?

-Clarify your thoughts and feelings - Journaling helps make sense of all the noise in our heads.
-It can help us become clear about what we feel, think, and what we want to do next.
+Clarify your thoughts and feelings - It helps make sense of all the noise in your head.
+It helps you become clear about what you feel, think, and want to do next.

-Reduce stress and feel better- Writing about frustration, sadness and other painful emotions helps to release the intensity of these feelings.
-This helps us feel less overwhelmed, less stressed, more able to stay in the present and better able to cope with our experience.
+Reduce stress and feel better- Writing about frustration, sadness, and other painful emotions help to release the intensity of these feelings.
+You feel less overwhelmed, less stressed, more able to stay in the present, and better able to cope with your experience.

-Gain unexpected insights - Journaling can help us discover information about ourselves that we didn’t know.
+Gain unexpected insights - Journaling can help discover information about yourself that you didn’t know.

 Why it works so well